hackerb9/vt340test/emulators/fonts/vwsvtfont/README.md

 ## History

-This font was created by DEC and given away as "freeware".
+This font was created by DEC and given away as "freeware" around 1990.
 DEC recommended it for use on their VT340 emulator, DECTerm, in order to have the correct proportions for ReGIS graphics.

 These .pcf files were extracted from [dxfont_axp_vwsvt0_pcf010.a](dxfont_axp_vwsvt0_pcf010.a), which was